-When using the Micronucleus programmer type, the following optional extended parameter is accepted:
+The Micronucleus programmer type accepts the following extended parameter:

 'wait=timeout'

 If the device is not connected, wait for the device to be plugged in.
 The optional timeout specifies the connection time-out in seconds.
 If no time-out is specified, AVRDUDE will wait indefinitely until the device is plugged in.